 One of our goals for our articles is to restore hope to those who suffer from chronic health problems.
-With that said, unfortunately, many who have suffered from long term post-concussion syndrome are told that their health condition is permanent.
+With that said, unfortunately, many who have suffered from the long-term post-concussion syndrome are told that their health condition is permanent.
 While PCS can be devastating and long-lasting, even the most severe cases can improve if they take proactive measures to help their body heal.
-In this article, we listed a handful of natural healing procedures that you can implement into your daily health regimen that can help support your body’s recovery.
+In this article, we listed a handful of natural healing procedures that you can implement into your daily health regimen to help support your body's recovery.

 Post Concussion Syndrome Recovery